Do you want to negotiate a better deal on your settlement agreement?

 For example, a settlement agreement is a good opportunity to agree a fantastic reference with your employer.
 There is no law requiring an employer to give a reference.
 However, even if your employer is unable or unwilling to pay you more money, it won’t cost them anything to provide you with a positive reference.
 This can then be annexed to the agreement.

-If your employment contract contains clauses that prevent you from working for a competitor or dealing with your employer’s customers.
+If your employment contract contains restrictive covenants that prevent you from working for a competitor or dealing with your employer’s customers.
 You may want to ask for a clause in the settlement agreement that releases you from those restrictions.
 This will help you in your search for alternative employment.